kitnil/awesome/README.md

 ## Shell

+- [tmux-xpanes](https://github.com/greymd/tmux-xpanes) - Awesome tmux-based terminal divider
+- [Learning-Bitcoin-from-the-Command-Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line) - The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.
 - [polybar-scripts](https://github.com/x70b1/polybar-scripts) - This is a community project.
 We write and collect scripts for polybar!
 - [Envisaged](https://github.com/utensils/Envisaged) - Envisaged - Effortless Gource Visualizations with Docker
 - [geom](https://github.com/thi-ng/geom) - 2D/3D geometry toolkit for Clojure/Clojurescript